75369/feargarden.xyz/pages/about.md

 My main interests include Linux and other related things that involve me sitting at my PC and avoiding human contact.

 I also play some video games; I'm a fan of The Elder Scrolls (mostly Online rn), Half-Life, Doom, Project Diva, and When They Cry.
 I also play whatever else happens to catch my eye, but I'm no hardcore enthusiast by any means.

+I tend to write more about myself and my interests on my [Neocities](https://reagnyan.moe).

 ![This user has invested in moon tourism.](/images/moontourism.png)